 Tax implications are a key consideration in determining the best choice.

 “Because the funding of a Revocable Trust is in effect simply a retitling of your assets without giving up any control over them, such assets are includable in your estate for estate and inheritance tax purposes.
 This does not mean that you will necessarily have to pay these taxes, it simply means that the assets in a Revocable Trust must be reported.
 A surprising number of people have acquired the mistaken notion that a Revocable Trust somehow avoids taxes, possibly confusing it with an ‘Irrevocable Insurance Trust’, which is designed to avoid these taxes.”

 Let’s say you have created and actually funded a Revocable Trust with absolutely every asset you own.
 Why do you still need a Will?

 “Remember, everybody needs a Will because you cannot completely control whether you will die without property subject to probate,” Pierce said.
 “So, when you create a Revocable Trust, you should also make a Will which says, in effect, that any property which you may own at the time of your death which is subject to probate (that is, not titled in the Trust) should be distributed to the Trustee of your Revocable Trust and added to it so that the Trustee can distribute it as you have directed in the trust.
 This type of Will is known as a ‘Pourover Will’ because it pours any unanticipated assets in your name alone at the time of your death over to your trust.”

 Seniors and their families looking at options should explore the various options when planning for elder care.
 Pierce suggests discussing the tax consequences of any distributions with him or an accountant before distributions are made.
 To learn more about elder law, call Martin Pierce at (423) 648-4303.
-To learn more about Regency Senior Living, call (615) 598-0245.
+To learn more about Regency Retirement Village, call (615) 598-0245.

 Photo Copyright: ammentorp / 123RF Stock Photo